RezaTaheri01/flappy-bird-ai/README.md

 ## Saving the Best Model

-When the AI reaches a score of 100, the best-performing neural network is saved as `best.pickle`.
+When the AI reaches a specific score(defined in src/constants.py), the best-performing neural network is saved as `best.pickle`.

 ## Acknowledgments